 CRM

-User will be able to allocate collateral and guarantees to the deals on a prorate basis based on the nominal of the transaction.
+User will be able to allocate collateral and guarantees to the deals on a prorate basis based on the allocated EAD of the transaction.

 Existing CRM allocation is going to be loaded to the system.
 After adding new entity, deals or CRM, user will be able to trigger an automatic CRM Allocation.